AriaWings/Website-/README.md

 1. Clone the repository.
 2. Install the dependencies.
-4. Testing the get repo.
+4. Testing the get reposit.
 3. Run the development server.

 ## Contributing